10 Common Hazards in Food Processing

 Electrical Hazards

-Many food processing plants use electrical equipment extensively and must manage electrical risks.
-These may not be as prevalent as other hazards, but they can cause severe injuries and deserve attention
+Food processing plants use electrical equipment.
+These may not be as prevalent as other hazards, but they can cause severe injuries and deserve attention.

 10